AdityaMayukhSom/ideal-doodle/posts/floyd-warshall.md

 };
 ```

+The provided code implements Floyd-Warshall algorithm to compute the shortest paths between all pairs of nodes in a weighted graph.
+The algorithm works by iteratively considering intermediate vertices and updating the shortest distances between nodes.

 The code first initializes a matrix to store the shortest distances between all pairs of nodes.
 The matrix is then updated iteratively, with each iteration considering a new intermediate node.
 For each iteration, the algorithm checks if the shortest path between two nodes can be improved by going through the intermediate node.
 If it can, then the shortest distance between the two nodes is updated.

 The code also includes a function for constructing the shortest path between two nodes.
 This function takes the source node and the destination node as input, and it returns a vector that contains the nodes in the shortest path from the source node to the destination node.